roemvaar/cs_notes/docs/computer_systems/embedded/embedded.md

 Tasks of a bootloader:

-- Initialize critical hardware components, such as the SDRAM controller, I/O controllers and graphic controllers.
+* Initialize critical hardware components, such as the SDRAM controller, I/O controllers and graphic controllers.

-- Initializes system memory in preparation for passing control to the operating system.
+* Initializes system memory in preparation for passing control to the operating system.

-- Allocate system resources, such as memory and interrupt circuits to peripheral controllers, as necessary.
+* Allocate system resources, such as memory and interrupt circuits, to peripheral controllers as necessary.

-- Provides a mechanism for locating and loading your operating system image.
+* Provides a mechanism for locating and loading your operating system image.

-- Loads and passes control to the operating system, passing any required startup information.
-This can include total memory size, clock rates, serial ports speeds and other low-level hardware-specific configuration data.
+* Loads the operating system, then passes control to it, passing any required startup information.
+This information can include total memory size, clock rates, serial port speeds and other low-level hardware-specific configuration data.

 **Bare metal programming**